parthenon-hpc-lab/parthenon/doc/sphinx/src/nested_par_for.rst

 ``parthenon::package::prelude`` namespace.

-In our experience ``IndexSplit`` is most beneficial when working with small meshblocks, especially in two dimensions.
+In our experience ``IndexSplit`` is most beneficial when working with small meshblocks on CPUs, especially in two dimensions.
 For small blocks, we want vectorized operations over contiguous memory for our innermost loop, but we want that loop to contain enough work for, e.g., vector ops to function.
 We have often found that the optimal split is to fuse j, and i into the inner loop and use k and blocks in the outer loop.

 The ``IndexSplit`` class can be constructed as